 A twice president of the Puerto Rico chapter of the National Association of Home Builders, recipient of the Frank Ramírez de Arellano Homebuilders Award, member of the Georgia Tech Engineering Advisory Board as well as of the Governor’s Advisory Board for the Construction Industry, Governor for the Urban Land Institute, Stubbe personifies the modern- day entrepreneur whose concern for the environmental has turned into a mission.
 “As developers, we are nothing more than an instrument of the people of Puerto Rico to help create a better society.

-Mr. Stubbe is currently Vice Chairman and Director of the Board of TASIS Dorado (The American School in Switzerland), a PPK through 12th grade private school founded by his parents.
-A proud member of Young President’s Organization (YPO), he holds a bachelor’s degree from Georgetown University, and MBA and Civil Engineering degrees from the Massachusetts Institute of Technology (MIT) and its Sloan School of Management.
+Mr. Stubbe is President of the Board of The TASIS School in Dorado, a PPK through 12th grade, 900-student private school founded by his parents.
+He is also a member of YPO, Board member of Puerto Rico’s Destination Marketing Organization, member of the Business Advisory Council for the Federal Reserve Bank of New York, and Co-Chair of the Puerto Rico Tourism Development Council.
+He holds a bachelor’s degree from Georgetown University, and MBA and Civil Engineering degrees from MIT and its Sloan School of Management.